 Virtually, all operative interventions for blebs, bullae, and giant bullae should now be performed using minimally invasive thoracoscopic techniques.

 Operative procedures for bleb resection are primarily indicated secondary to the pneumothorax.
 Thus, the operative principle involves identification of the pulmonary bleb, stapled resection, and a procedure to increase pleural symphysis.
 Initial treatment of patients with spontaneous pneumothorax should be nonoperative therapy, with chest tube placement.
 Smaller percutaneous tubes are now available that may function as well as larger tubes and are less painful for the patient.
 Swift resolution of the pneumothorax and air leak should follow, permitting rapid removal of the tube.
 Failure of the pneumothorax or air leak to resolve in 4 to 7 days warrants consideration of operative intervention.
-Pneumothorax recurs at a rate of 20% to 30% with nonoperative therapy, with the greatest incidence in the first 2 years.3 Patients who present with recurrent pneumothorax should have surgical intervention because ...
+Pneumothorax recurs at a rate of 20% to 30% with nonoperative therapy, with the greatest incidence in the first 2 years.3 Patients who present with recurrent pneumothorax should have surgical ...